A New Multidisciplinary Virtual Care Model at UT Health Austin

 Written by: Lauryn Feil

 As a result of the ongoing COVID-19 pandemic, healthcare practices have shifted.
 Care that traditionally takes place in an office setting is now occurring digitally for the safety of both patients and providers.
 But here at UT Health Austin, this shift was occurring long before the pandemic.
-Care teams like the Musculoskeletal Institute have been leading this initiative by integrating telehealth into their multidisciplinary care models to better engage with patients throughout their treatment.
+Care teams, such as those within the Musculoskeletal Institute, have been leading this initiative by integrating telehealth into their multidisciplinary care models to better engage with patients throughout their treatment.
 As a result, UT Health Austin practices have been able to quickly respond to new demands as we navigate a world where limited in-person interactions could save lives.

 Since its launch in October 2017, the Musculoskeletal Institute has proudly delivered a unique integrated practice model where patients are able to see multiple specialists in one visit.
 A patient experiencing osteoarthritis, for example, may benefit from a consultation with a rehabilitation specialist, an orthopedic surgeon, a physical therapist, a dietitian, and more to help develop a well-rounded treatment plan that meets their specific goals.
 The model has proven to generate overwhelmingly positive patient outcomes and decrease the overall need for invasive interventions, such as surgery.
 At the start of 2020, the Musculoskeletal Institute was recognized with a Silver Award in the Musculoskeletal Management Category by the Validation Institute’s Health Value Awards for demonstrating measurably better and more transparent health outcomes than conventional care.

 Because this care model is rooted in the DNA of UT Health Austin, the clinical practices have been working to maintain the value delivered in a multidisciplinary care setting, only now through a new telehealth model.
-Orthopedic surgeon and Medical Director of the Musculoskeletal Institute, Karl Koenig, MD, says, “Not being able to bring patients into our traditional care environment because of COVID-19 presented a real challenge, but our team immediately stepped up and found innovative ways to deliver the same experience virtually, with the goal of continuing to deliver what our patients need in a valuable, yet safe way.”
+UT Health Austin orthopedic surgeon, Karl Koenig, MD, who serves as the Medical Director of the Musculoskeletal Institute, says, “Not being able to bring patients into our traditional care environment because of COVID-19 presented a real challenge, but our team immediately stepped up and found innovative ways to deliver the same experience virtually, with the goal of continuing to deliver what our patients need in a valuable, yet safe way.”

 Telehealth appointments are offered using the secure video conferencing platform Zoom, with additional custom design work to include a virtual waiting room for patients after they check in and a “care room” they are moved to once their appointment begins.
 Prior to each appointment the Musculoskeletal Institute care team meets as a group to discuss each patient’s case and possible treatment plans.
 For patients benefiting from seeing multiple providers, their care is seamlessly handed off throughout their appointment in a coordinated and efficient manner.